Son of Nazi Returns Stolen Art to France

 Following the ceremony marking the return of the artwork to France, Forner told RFI that he felt that giving back this painting would help him “go away with [a] peace of mind” knowing that he had returned something that did not belong to him and perhaps was even stolen.

 Cérémonie à l’ambassade de France à Berlin @FranzBotschaft : un tableau ramené de France par un soldat allemand restitué par son fils Peter Forner 75 ans plus tard (aux côtés de l’ambassadrice @amdescotes).
 Reste encore à clarifier l’origine de l’œuvre de Nicolas Rousseau pic.twitter.com/JGSiuZpJUt— Pascal Thibaut (@pthibaut) July 23, 2019

 This painting marks the first time that a work with an unknown origin has been given to France by an individual.
 The painting will be deposited in a public institution in Normandy until the rightful owner is found.

 Throughout World War II, the German army stole millions of works of art from families to sell or keep as trophies of war.
-Efforts have been made over the past several decades, spearheaded by World Jewish Congress President Ronald S. Lauder, to track down and repatriate art looted by the Nazis during the Second World War.
-Though a great deal of progress has been made, hundreds of thousands of pieces remain unaccounted for.
+Efforts have been made over the past several decades, spearheaded by World Jewish Congress President Ronald S. Lauder, to track down and repatriate art looted by the Nazis during the Second World War, but hundreds of thousands of pieces still remain unaccounted.